hmaguire/MoonBoard-ML/README.md

 Code quality assurance with pre-commit hooks, GitHub Actions, and pytest Real data augmented with data synthesis
-Grading diifficulty via a Transformer architecture Model implementation in PyTorch
+Grading difficulty via a Transformer architecture Model implementation in PyTorch
 Model training and basic tracking and metrics via PyTorch Lightning and torchmetrics Experiment tracking, hyperparameter tuning, and model versioning with W&B